Maluscat/argon-parser/README.md

 I need an empty span<////> for styling!
 ```
 -> `I need an empty <span></span> for styling!`

 However, there's a more convenient way too: Putting a dot directly behind single enclosing tags works too!
 ```
 I need an empty span//. for styling!
 ```
 -> `I need an empty <span></span> for styling!`
-- This latter syntax only works for version 1.3.0 and above
+- This latter syntax only works for **version 1.3.0** and above
 ### Combining tags
 Using a plus (`+`) sign, tags can be subsequently nested
-- This, beside being simply more convenient, allows for accessing the inner content when using implicit anchorization (with the special hash attribute case)
+- This, beside being simply more convenient, allows for accessing the inner content when using [placeholders](#Placeholders) or implicit [anchorization](Special-attribute-case-href) (with the special hash attribute case)
-- Prior to 1.1.0, only one word enclosing tags could have additional tags attached to them
+- **Prior to 1.1.0**, only one word enclosing tags could have additional tags attached to them
 ```
 this is em+strong//important!
 ```